La Cinq: Bankruptcy

-One year after its takeover by Hachette, the channel's annual deficit amounted to FRF 1.1 billion, with cumulative losses since the channel's creation amounting to FRF 3.5 billion.
+One year after its takeover by Hachette, the channel's annual deficit amounted to 1.1 billion francs (US$200 million), with cumulative losses since the channel's creation amounting to 3.5 billion francs (US$640 million).
 On 17 December 1991, its CEO, Yves Sabouret, in a cost-cutting move, had to forcibly lay off 576 employees, amounting to more than 75% of the channel's staff.
 This did not have any effect on the channel, as it would file for bankruptcy only fourteen days later.
 The decision was announced by Béatrice Schönberg and Gilles Schneider during their 8 PM newscast, which ended with its previous 1987 intro.
 A few days later, interviewed by Jean-Claude Bourret during the 8pm news, the CEO would hear the presenter say that the action taken "looks like a Formula 1 racing team that sells the tires to buy the gasoline".
 On-screen, the "5" logo was displayed in black for 24 hours while a banner indicating that "La 5 will not be Matra-Racing" was brandished in the offices of the editorial staff.
 The channel's flags on its headquarters at Boulevard Pereire were torn down by staff.
 On 31 December 1991, La Cinq filed for bankruptcy.
 It was officially declared bankrupt on 2 January 1992 and placed in legal redress the following day, due to its inability to repay its entire debt.